Goziechukwu/smartwatch-hanker/README.md

 ## Features

-### • See Inventory Product List
+### • View Inventory Product List

-The user is given the opportunity to see the available products in stock in the form of a serial arrangement of the products.
+The user is given the opportunity to view the available products in stock in the form of a serial arrangement of the products.

 <img src="./images/inventory-list.PNG" alt="Inventory List image">